Skip to content

 initial-poll-interval = <desired initial poll interval>

-There is no support for bursting in ntpd-rs yet, but the ntpd-rs algorithm is able to synchronize much more quickly (with fewer measurements) than ntpsec's algorithm.
+There is no support for bursting in ntpd-rs yet, but the ntpd-rs algorithm is able to synchronize much more quickly (with fewer measurements) than NTPsec's algorithm.
 Therefore, if any bursting directive (burst or iburst) is present, these usually can be ignored when translating configurations.
 In some cases, if strict custom poll limits are in place, these may need to be relaxed.

 Reference clocks